LYNCH·LLP

 • How many art units does this examiner cover?

-No. Historical allowance rates describe past dispositions and are not predictions of any specific pending application.
+No. Historical allowance rates describe past outcomes only and are not predictions of outcomes on specific applications.

 ◈ RESPONDING TO AN OFFICE ACTION